Agustin-Mor/MTG-10k-Most-Popular-Cards-Dataset/README.md

 A jupyter notebook file for scrapping the 10,000 most popular cards on [Card Kingdom](https://www.cardkingdom.com/).

 Can be rerun in order to create an updated dataset.

+If you have a faster computer you may need to introduce some artificial wait time to avoid HTML Status Code 429 (Too Many Requests).